Get Matched With Colleges

 steps_to_take_actor_actress

-For those past high school age, consider enrolling in a few classes at a local university or auditioning for community theater.
-It doesn’t matter so much where you get this experience, but if you’re considering a more formal education path, you’ll want to hone some basic skills like blocking and memorizing lines.
-Most college theater programs will require an entrance audition, so you’ll need to be prepared to listen to ideas and portray characters in theater.
+For those past high school age, you might want to consider enrolling in a few classes at a local university or auditioning for community theater to start.
+It doesn’t matter so much where you get this experience, but if you’re considering a more formal education path, you’ll want to hone some basic skills, like blocking and memorizing lines.
+Most college theater programs will require an entrance audition, so you’ll need to be prepared to listen to ideas and portray characters as needed.

 A college education is not required to become an actor, but many performers benefit from more formal training.
 Classes might include production, dance, history, and acting, which all serve as a strong foundation for work you might encounter down the line.
 Additionally, a bachelor’s degree in performing arts will function as a fail-safe of sorts, allowing you to not only hone the skills required as a professional actor but work in other professions as well.
 Consider studying film or writing as well, if your ultimate goal is a lucrative career in entertainment.